 parents come from different backgrounds and ways of life which also must

+be respected.
 The school administration feels they have the latitude to unilaterally

 determine what is appropriate for your own children even against the